taygunkara/shop-demoqa-test/README.md

   <summary>Register Tests</summary>

 ```
-- Should Be Able To Create Account
+- Should Be Able To Create An Account
 - Should Not Be Able To Create An Account With Empty Username
 - Should Not Be Able To Create An Account With Empty Email
 - Should Not Be Able To Create An Account With Empty Password
 - Should Not Be Able To Create An Account With Same Email
 - Should Not Be Able To Create An Account With Weak Password
-- ?
-Should Be Able To Update User Information
-- ?
-Should Be Able To Delete User
+- Should Be Able To Create An Account With Duplicated Username
 ```
 </details>

+---

 ### Maven Libraries
 - [JUnit](https://mvnrepository.com/artifact/org.junit.jupiter/junit-jupiter-api)